 Classical Technique vs. Classical Style

-Classical technique is a lot less complicated than it sounds.
+This kind of singing is a lot less complicated than it sounds.
 To learn this technique, a few things must happen.
 First, we must breathe and support very low on our bodies – this is coupled with proper balance and posture.
 Next, we must sing clear, round vowels with an open throat.
 These are the principles I was most focused on as a young classical singer, tackling songs from the greats like Puccini, Schubert, Barber, and more.
 Any singing style or genre could surely benefit from these practices, right?
 That’s exactly right!

 Classical style comes from artistic choices you make when you sing.
 For example, you may choose to be a little breathy in a lower register for a sultry jazz tune, or you may make the sound sassier, brighter, and more “in your face” (literally!) if you’re belting a Broadway song.
 In rock, we don’t sing the words out nearly as full as we do in an aria — it’s much more conversational.